MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/enable-SSO-auth-me.md

 # Single sign-on (SSO) support for messaging extensions

 Single sign-on support is now available for messaging extensions and link unfurling.
-Enabling Single sign-on (SSO) for messaging extensions, by default refreshes the authentication token, which minimizes the number of times you need to enter the sign in credentials for Microsoft Teams.
+Enabling Single sign-on (SSO) for messaging extensions, by default refreshes the authentication token.
+Which minimizes the number of times you need to enter the sign-in credentials for Microsoft Teams.

 This document guides you on how to enable the SSO and store your authentication token, if necessary.